cncf/glossary/README.md

 ## Setting up a local instance

-To improve the CNCF Glossary site itself, install a local copy with these instructions:
+To improve the Cloud Native Glossary site itself, install a local copy with these instructions:

 ```
 git clone https://github.com/cncf/glossary.git